shermandy/COM-438-Communication-Theory-and-Research/Study Guides/Chapter G, Griffin.md

 24. THINK: how does second level agenda setting and public relations intersect?
 25. What evidence supports the fact that these frames change people’s minds?
 26. THINK: “Framing is not an option.”
 Why?
+27. What is McCombs and Shaw’s updated definition?
+28. In what ways has media coverage been shown to affect behavior?
+THINK: Provide another possible example not found in the text.
+29. How do first and second level agenda setting and sports intersect?
+30. New research suggests the agenda setting power is waning.
+Why?
+How was this discovered?
+31. THINK: What previous media theory is hinted at as for the reason why new technologies undermine agenda setting?
+32. THINK: Is Agenda Setting limited effects or no?
+33. THINK: Hypothetically, how would *you* test the basic hypothesis of Agenda Setting Theory for WU students during the current primary season? (provide a basic research design)